SAST & SCA Workflow

 For consistency, create a stage template with a defined build infrastructure for all scans.
 This prevents individual teams from using different infrastructure configurations for their scans.

-2. Set up the STO config manager
+Step 2: Set up the STO config manager

-One of the biggest challenges in security scanning is handling the variation between applications — different scanners, exclusion rules, and overrides needed per repo or team.
+One of the biggest challenges in security scanning is handling the variation between applications: different scanners, exclusion rules, and overrides needed per repo or team.
 HSF solves this with a hierarchical config manager approach.

 The harness-sto-config-manager plugin (available as a public image on